anushuk/Sentence-Classification-using-Deep-Learning/readme.md

 ![obsesve](https://img.shields.io/badge/observatory-A%2B-yellow.svg)

 <h3>Introduction</h3>
-Three models are built to classify sentence vectors with multiple classes using various Deep Learning Techniques.
+Three models are built to classify sentence vectors with multiple classes using various Deep Learning techniques.
 For now, two baseline models are using TF-IDF and  word2vec embeddings, and one proposed model, which is build using ELMO (Embeddings from Language Models).
 Let's look into the given files in more detail.